hbc/Intro-to-R-extended/lessons/04-plots-and-figures.md

 ##Boxplot

 Using addiitonal sample information from our metadata, we can use plots to compare values between the two different celltypes 'typeA' and 'typeB' using a **boxplot**.
-A boxplot provides a graphical view of the median, quartiles, maximum, and minimum of a data set.
+A boxplot provides a graphical view the center and spread of the distribution, including the median (50th percentile), first and third quartiles (25th and 75th percentiles, respectively), maximum, and minimum of a data set.
+In a boxplot, the box extends from the first (Q1) to the third quartile (Q3), with the line in the middle marking the median.
+The whiskers of the plot reach the minimum and maximum values that are not outliers.

+Outliers are determined using the interquartile range (IQR), which is defined as: Q3 - Q1.
+Any values that exceeds 1.5 x IQR below Q1 or above Q3 are considered outliers and are represented as points above or below the whiskers.
+These outliers are useful to identify any unexpected observations.

 ```r